ignite/cli-plugin-network/README.md

 # cli-plugin-network

-`cli-plugin-network` is a plugin developed for [Ignite CLI](https://github.com/ignite/cli).
+`cli-plugin-network` is an app developed for [Ignite CLI](https://github.com/ignite/cli).

-The plugin adds `ignite network` commands that allow launching new Cosmos blockchains by interacting with the Ignite Chain to coordinate with validators.
+The Ignite App adds `ignite network` commands that allow launching new Cosmos blockchains by interacting with the Ignite Chain to coordinate with validators.

-The plugin is integrated into Ignite CLI by default.
+The app is installed into Ignite CLI by default.

 [**Check out our documentation for launching chains with the commands**](https://docs.ignite.com/nightly/network/introduction)

 ## Developer instruction

-- clone this repo locally
+- Clone this repo locally
-- Run `ignite plugin add -g /absolute/path/to/cli-plugin-network` to add the plugin to global config
+- Run `ignite app install -g /absolute/path/to/cli-plugin-network` to add the app to global config
-- `ignite network` command is now available with the local version of the plugin.
+- The `ignite network` command is now available with the local version of the app

 Then repeat the following loop:

 - Hack on the plugin code
-- Rerun `ignite network` to recompile the plugin and test
+- Rerun `ignite network` to automatically recompile the app and test